mistic-lab/rfind-monitor/README.md

 11. Enable the new wsgi site using `sudo /usr/sbin/a2ensite dash.conf`

 12. Restart the apache server with `sudo systemctl reload apache2`.

+13. Start the redis server and middle_man zmq processes with `supervisord` (the venv must be active and you must be in the rfind_monitor root directory)

 ## Refs